-Lucy A. Snyder’s Apocalypse Apocrypha, a visceral story set in the aftermath of the planet’s disastrous transformation and told through the eyes of three women whose lives were upended by a virus that radically alters its victims, will be published by Nightfire in Fall 2022, with another novel to follow!
+Lucy A. Snyder’s Sister, Maiden, Monster, a visceral story set in the aftermath of the planet’s disastrous transformation and told through the eyes of three women whose lives were upended by a virus that radically alters its victims, will be published by Nightfire in Fall 2022, with another novel to follow!

 Here’s what Lucy A. Snyder has to say:

 “Sister, Maiden, Monster is a novel that I initially wasn’t convinced I’d ever write.
 It’s an expansion of my Bram Stoker Award-winning story ‘Magdala Amygdala,’ which has become my most frequently anthologized, podcast, and translated piece of fiction.
 Annie Neugebauer of LitReactor describes the story as, ‘the very best kind of ‘what the fuck.’
 Weird and daring and so memorable that I still remember it some six years after reading it.’